PhilSwiss/chartist/README.md

     optional arguments:
-       -s, --size         size of the chars (x or x and y) -o, --output       outputfile with rendered text (e.g.: .png, .jpg, etc.)
+       -s, --size         size of the chars (x or x and y) -m, --mappingtable textfile with mappingtable if charset is not ascii-relative -o, --output       outputfile with rendered text (e.g.: .png, .jpg, etc.)
        -r, --resolution   resolution of imagefile with rendered text (x or x and y) -c, --color        backgroundcolor of imagefile with rendered text (R G B)